 How do I apply?

 We will then look at the information you give us to decide if we can help.
 If so, we will then contact you to arrange a clinic appointment, a remote telephone or video assessment or a home visit.

 What is an assessment?

-A member of the Occupational Therapy team will look at how you manage with everyday activities.
+A member of the Occupational Therapy team will talk to you about how you manage with everyday activities.
 Together with you, and your carer, if appropriate, we will work out what meets your needs.
 The assessment usually takes about an hour.
 If English is not your first language, we can arrange for an interpreter to be there.
 After the assessment, we will send you a written summary of what is agreed.
-If your needs change or you move house, please let us know as soon as possible by ringing our Adult Contact Team on (01302) 737391.
+If your needs change or you move house, please let us know as soon as possible by ringing our Integrated front office on 01302 736000.

 Is there a charge?